-Beth Floyd, the winningest coach in Wilmington College softball history, enters her 11th season as head coach of the program in 2018.
+Beth Floyd, the winningest coach in Wilmington College softball history, completed her 11th season as head coach of the program in 2018.

 Floyd is also an associate director of athletics at Wilmington with primary oversight of scheduling, event management and compliance.
 She also assists Vice President for Athletic Administration and Director of Athletics Terry Rupert in other areas of managing the College’s 20 varsity athletic programs.